 A capstone course designed to integrate earlier studies in business administration into a viable, realistic approach to business problems.
 Emphasis is on comprehensive case studies and simulation gaming as students participate in applying principles, practices and techniques to complex problems at the executive level.
 Lecture 3 hours.
-Prerequisites: FIN 3603 and graduating senior status, and permission of Coordinator of Undergraduate Programs.
+Prerequisites: FIN 3603 and graduating senior status, or permission of Chair.